mudamaid62/metagenomic_scripts/README.md

 perl /media/databases/exclude_human_illumina.pl [mapping.sam]
 ```

 5. Your reads are now ready for further analysis and/or assembly.
-Delete [mapping.sam]

 ## Assemble your reads using PLASS and filter out partial proteins